Electric Power and Energy Systems research

 Electrical Energy Laboratory at Tech Lane Ghent Science Park – Campus Ardoyen

-Electric Power and Energy Systems
+EELAB | Electric Power and Energy Systems

 The Electrical Energy Laboratory (EELAB) is a research group of the Department of Electromechanical, Systems and Metal Engineering, Ghent University, Belgium.